RAF Lakenheath: United States Air Force

+The base also has 1,500 British and US civilian staff, that serve the base at the site.

+Nuclear weapons

+Although never officially confirmed, US nuclear weapons were based at Lakenheath from the first deployment of SAC aircraft to the base in the 1950s until the 1990s.
+As of 2024, no US nuclear weapons are known to be based in the UK.
+In February 2024, US documents detailing the awarding of contracts to build new storage facilities for nuclear cores stimulated public discussion in East Anglia that nuclear weapons may be redeployed to Lakenheath in the near future.

 Heritage

 Gate guardian

 RAF Lakenheath's gate guardian is North American F-100D Super Sabre, serial number '54-2269'.
 The aircraft was originally delivered to the French Air Force.
 On return it was moved to the "Wings of Liberty Memorial Park" at RAF Lakenheath.
 Firstly it was painted as '55-4048', latterly as '56-3319'.